Seekatar/ioptions-logger-test/README.md

 ../swagger-codegen/Invoke-SwaggerGen.ps1 -OASFile ./oas/openapi.yaml -Namespace IOptionTest -OutputFolder /mnt/c/temp/options -RenameController
 ```

-## Codespace Enabled Repo
+## Codespace-Enabled Repo

-Codespaces were announced May 2020, and I was finally included in the beta two years later.
+[Codespaces](https://github.com/features/codespaces) were announced May 2020.
+I immediately signed up to be in the beta, and I was finally included two years later.
 This repo is enabled to use Codespaces, and the `.devcontainer` folder had the customization for running this app.

+Click [here](https://github.com/features/codespaces/signup?utm_source=visualstudio.microsoft.com&utm_medium=referral&utm_campaign=vscs) to sign up for the beta.

+## My Blog

+I randomly blog [here](https://seekatar.github.io/) using GitHub and Jekyll.